gurhub/surmagic/README.md

 xcodebuild -target "${PROJECT_NAME}" -configuration ${CONFIGURATION} -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO BUILD_DIR="${BUILD_DIR}" BUILD_ROOT="${BUILD_ROOT}" -UseModernBuildSystem=NO clean build
 ```

-### Info
+## Test

-This script uses and tested with this configuration:
+This script tested with this configurations:

 * Tested on the [Xcode](https://developer.apple.com/xcode/) versions listed below:
   * 11.1 (11A1027) (this is where we started...)